 Multiple Buying Influences

 Besides the obvious players, there are many that you will never know about.
 In fact, according to CEB/Gartner, there are 6.8, which is up from 5.4 just 2 years ago.
-How many of the decision makers are your salespeople working with 3, 4?
+How many of the decision-makers are your salespeople working with 3, 4?
 Where are the rest and how are they getting to them?

 This is a tough one for most salespeople.
 They find it hard to put themselves in the shoes of the buyer and truly understand the risks involved in making a decision.
 Not just to buy your product, but to make any decision.
 Buyers are afraid they will be fired.
 Knowing that your approach will have to address that.
 Buyers need approval from their peers and superiors, so they feel secure that they won’t be fired for making a decision.
 When the buying influences can’t come to a decision your sale stalls or disappears.
 This is probably why doing nothing is one of our biggest competitive threats these days.

 There are so many competitors out there selling solutions similar to yours.
 Buyers want to make sure they choose the best solution.
 They take the time to look at many of them and they are trying to compare them to yours.
-It’s more important than ever to be able to differentiate yourself in the marketplace, have great testimonials and online reviews.
+It’s more important than ever to be able to differentiate yourself in the marketplace, and have great testimonials and online reviews.

 Technical and Integration Complexities